LUMC/HAMLET/README.md

 $ conda env update -f environment.yml
 ```

+When running the pipeline, Snakemake will then install all the required tools via Conda, whenever possible.

 Unfortunately, not all the required tools are available in Conda (or if they are present, they may not have been
 compiled using certain optimizations).
 There are three tools that fall under this category, and you may need to do
 additional steps to have them installed: